Teddy-Parker1388/test-tac/ansible/README.md

 Failures in your ansible code will cause the execution to fail.

-### Example
-This TAC repo defines two Ansible Roles:
-- example-one
-- example-two

-The `main.yml` file executes each of these roles, using the `include_role` module, and a couple of simple in-line tasks as well.

 ## Restrictions
 The Tsunami Image building code can build images for Docker, Vagrant and AWS.